namanpateriya/document-vision-rag/evaluation/EVAL.md

 # Evaluation

-This repository includes an evaluation framework for validating document-based RAG workflows.
+The evaluation framework validates the performance of the document RAG system.

 ---